Pash-Project/Pash/Documents/ImplementationConcepts/Providers.md

 In the `ProcessRecord` method of the command, we need to actually get the item.
 But instead of caring about all the parameters, we can just use the `ProviderRuntime` property, which creates an identically named object with all these information set.
 Another userful property that should be used is `InternalPaths`, which either includes the content of the `Path` or `LiteralPath` parameter.
-Depending on which of them was actually used, the runtime's `AvoidGlobbing` property will be set, because this is what these parameters are all about.Finally, the cmdlet only needs to call the Intrinsics:
+Depending on which of them was actually used, the runtime's `AvoidGlobbing` property will be set, because this is what these parameters are all about.
+Finally, the cmdlet only needs to call the Intrinsics:
     InvokeProvider.Item.Get(InternalPaths, ProviderRuntime);